The Manual of the Psi

 Somewhat common items provide psis a +1 RS to their power rank values.
 Rare but by no means unique items should offer a +2 RS to psionics.
 Incredibly rare but not necessarily solitary items grant a +3 RS.
 A unique item that literally cannot be replaced would offer a psi a +4 RS to one's power rank values.
 Training oneself to use a new focus (particularly if theirs is lost) should be the subject of a special adventure for the psi.

-Fatigue: psionics is difficult work, and it can rapidly tire a psi-active character who exhausts his or her energy too quickly.
-This is because psionics draw upon the whole self in order to function, being fueled by the character and the character alone.
+Fatigue (intensity): psionics is difficult work, and can rapidly tire psi-active characters who expends their energy too quickly.
+This is because psionics draw upon the whole self to function, being fueled by the character and the character alone.
 This can be easily represented by a fatigue intensity; normally at rank value 0, this intensity is increased by invoking powers, some draining more energy than others.

 How does one avoid this loss of power use, one asks?
 Quite simply, by not using psionics!
-A psi who refrains from using their powers in a given turn can reduce their fatigue by one point; they may not wield any psionics, but a power used previously that is still being maintained (like flight or body armor) will not hamper this loss of fatigue.
+A psi who refrains from wielding powers during a turn reduces their fatigue by one point.
+Those who do not activate additional powers, yet maintain a power previously in use (like flight or body armor) drop one point every other turn.
 Where fatigue is concerned, it is best to invoke powers in moderation (or to end a conflict quickly).

-Initiative Modifiers: there are three types of psionic powers, each of them taking longer to actualize in a psi.
-A psionic skill possesses an initiative modifier of -1, while a talent has a -2 initiative modifier and an art suffers a -3 initiative modifier.
+Initiative Modifiers: there are three types of psionics, each taking differing times to actualize.
+A psionic skill possesses an initiative modifier of -1, while a talent has a -2 initiative modifier, and an art suffers a -3 initiative modifier.
 This better reflects the effort necessary to muster such effects, and can radically alter a psi's battle strategy, leading him or her to use their 'weaker' abilities more in a scrap.

 Of course, a psi should be allowed to reduce this modifier some as his or her prowess grows.
 Once they have become the master of a given discipline, a psi's initiative penalty for powers in said discipline should be reduced by one, while achieving the status of disciplinary overmind should reduce it by two - which, incidentally, will actually give him or her a net +1 modifier when using affected psionic skills.